 God promised Judah that they would return to Jerusalem after they had served the King of Babylon for 70 years.
 During that time, they were to marry and increase, bless the land, find homes, plant gardens, and seek the welfare of Babylon.
 It was during the 70 years of exile that the Torah was written in the form we see today, that the religion became known as Judaism and the people became known as Jews.
 Because there was no Temple, the Jewish people created synagogues, or Jewish houses of worship.

 We are in exile from the Garden of Eden.
 The two exiles of Samaria and Judea remind me of our choice to turn back to God, or not, to choose His Son Jesus, or not.
 Samaria, as a whole, refused to turn back to YHWH and were exiled permanently, divorced from God and no longer covered by the Old Covenant, the Covenant of the Law.
 During the Diaspora, or exile in Babylon, Judah tried to worship YHWH in Synagogues, and although they still really didn’t get it right, they made an effort.
 YHWH did not divorce them, and they were permitted to return to Jerusalem after 70 years.
+We can choose Jesus, the ONLY ONE who was without sin and therefore able to pass the flaming swords and enter the True Tabernacle that is in Heaven (Hebrews 9:24).

 Still, there is hope for individuals from the Northern Kingdom because although they no longer exist as a people group, God has a remnant that is being saved through the New Covenant, the same as the Gentiles (non-Jews).
 Eventually, a remnant from Judah will also receive the New Covenant when she finally recognizes her Messiah Jesus.
-Jesus is the only path to salvation for Jew or Gentile!